helgee/RemoteFiles.jl/docs/src/index.md

 download(BINARIES)
 ```

+Note that there is also a function-interface with `RemoteFile` and
+`RemoteFileSet`, see their docstrings.

 RemoteFiles.jl will try to download files via the [cURL](https://curl.haxx.se/) command-line tool
 by default and automatically fall back to use [wget](https://www.gnu.org/software/wget/) or
 [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl) if the download fails or the respective binaries